Setting the stage for Goulburn’s historical players

 163 Auburn St, Goulburn NSW 2580

 Ushering in a new era for the community of Goulburn, BrandCulture were engaged to work alongside Brewster Hjorth Architects to help creatively repurpose the historic Town Hall into a new multi-faceted Performing Arts Centre.
-Given the rich cultural history significance of the site it was important that this old and new meeting place have a voice; a narrative that helps bind the two together, sharing the stories of the past and celebrating the present and future.
+Given the cultural significance of the site it was important that this old and new meeting place have a voice; a narrative that helps bind the two together, sharing the stories of the past and celebrating the present and future.
 To do this we designed a distinct and versatile brand to help identify the site and implemented an interpretive graphics package that performs its way throughout the environment.

 BrandCulture helps set the scene early in the user journey with a grand identification sign that’s impossible to miss - a striking, freestanding sign that complements its surrounds - the hints of bright burnt orange reminiscent of the heritage facade which is visible through the sign thanks to its unique construction.